Understanding and Using The Scientific Method

 Steps of the Scientific Method

 Don't worry, it isn't that complicated.
-Let's look at each one of these points individually so that you can understand the tools that scientists use when doing their own science projects and use them for your project.
+Let's take a closer look at each one of these steps.
+Then you can understand the tools scientists use for their science experiments, and use them for your own.

 All of the first stage of the Scientific Method -- the observation, or research stage -- is designed to help you express a problem in a single question ("Does the amount of sunlight in a garden affect tomato size?") and propose an answer to the question based on what you know.
 The experiment that you will design is done to test the hypothesis.